Gradiant/5g-charts/open5gs-scp.md

 You can check the NF log to check if it is using SCP to register into the core.

-For example, to get the AMF log run:
+For example, to get the AMF log, execute the following instruction:

 ```
 kubectl logs deployment/open5gs-amf